MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/Getting_started_guide.md

 ### __Updating the configured devices to your PLC device configuration__
 As the IO modules installed on your PLC will most likely differ from the ones configured in the project an update is required.

-1. Turn on your PLC with a netwerk cable plugged in.
+1. Turn on your PLC with a network cable plugged in.
 Make sure that the device you are using to follow this steps is on the same network.

 2. From the *Device* section in the project select *Scan network..* and Select your PLC:</br>
 <img src="./_img/GettingStartedGuide/ScanningAndConnectingToPLC.png" alt="Scan network and connect to PLC" width="750"/>